-Students applying for admission must meet the following requirements:
+Students applying for admission for diploma and degree programs must meet the following requirements:

 - 1. Be a high school graduate or have obtained a General Education Development (GED) certificate/Test Assessing Secondary Completion ("TASC") or have obtained an equivalent home school credential. - a.
-Proof of documentation may include an unofficial transcript that shows date of graduation or a copy of a standard high school diploma or a GED or TASC certificate. - b.
+Proof of documentation may include an unofficial transcript that shows date of high school graduation or a copy of a standard high school diploma or a GED or TASC certificate. - b.
 All foreign transcripts must be translated and evaluated for a U.S. High school diploma equivalency by an approved agency, and any costs incurred in connection thereof should be incurred by the applicant. - c.
 Applicants who were home schooled must provide a transcript that shows all high school-level work.
 The transcript must be evaluated, signed and approved by a certifying home school agency or evaluator and meet the minimum state graduation requirements.
-All home school study credentials will be evaluated by the Administrative Office prior to final acceptance to the College. - 2.
+All home school study credentials will be evaluated by the Administrative Office prior to final acceptance to the College. - d.
+If a Commercial Driver License (CDL) Class A applicant does not have proof of high school graduation or a GED or TASC certificate or a home school transcript, the applicant must pass an Ability To Benefit (ATB)Test that is proctored at Valley College Cleveland. - 2.
 Complete an Admissions Interview with a member of the Valley College Admissions team. - 3.
 Satisfactory completion of Valley College's Admissions Assessment(s). - 4.
 Be at least 16 years old for most programs.
 Students who plan on sitting for certification-some certification exams may require the test taker to be at least 18 years old. - Medical Clinical Assistant students must be at least 17 years old to participate in the program's required Externship.
 Some externships may require the student be at least 18 years old. - The minimum age for the Nursing Assistant (CNA) and the Practical Nursing program is 18 years old.
 The minimum age for the CDL program is 18 years old. - 5.
 A current (not expired) government-issued photo ID is required for proof of age.
 The photo ID for the CDL program applicants must be an unexpired (Ohio) Driver's License photo. - 6.
 Additional admissions requirements may apply to specific programs.
 Please refer to the program specific admissions requirements listed in this Catalog. - 7.
 Complete Enrollment Agreement and additional Admissions documents

-Assessment Test (For all programs except Practical Nursing)
+Assessment Test for all programs except Practical Nursing and Commercial Driver License (CDL) Class A